SrzStephen/DisaVu/README.md

 ### Do I look like I know what JPG compression is

-We had a problem where pytorch seemed to disagree with the number of labels in our mask before we realised the cause:
+We had a problem where pytorch seemed to disagree with the number of labels in our mask before we realized the cause:
-JPG compression introduced artifacts, these artifacts as different values to the 0,1,2,3 classes that our model was expecting were being intepreteted as new classes.
+JPG compression introduced artifacts, these artifacts as different values to the 0,1,2,3 classes that our model was expecting were being interpreted as new classes.
 The solution?
 Save your masks as ```.PNG```.

 ### Conda

 We'd never used conda before so had some difficulty setting it up properly, in particular getting all of the dependencies to resolve nicely.
-Once we were able to set that up, we realised that it's very useful for reducing issues of installing libraries like Cuda, CudaNN and GDAL which normally need libraries installed on your computer which are managed outside of python.
+Once we were able to set that up, we realized that it's very useful for reducing issues of installing libraries like Cuda, CudaNN and GDAL which normally need libraries installed on your computer which are managed outside of python.